-The results of the employee survey present a unique opportunity for MDT to implement short-term items, take intermediate range actions, and modify policies in the long-term.
-As mentioned earlier in this report, agencies that have conducted employee surveys are quick out the necessity for action following it's the survey's completion.
-"Quick fixes," which need not be complicated or expensive, show workers that the agency is indeed concerned about their needs and that it is responsive to issues and concerns raised during the exercise.
+The results of the employee survey present a unique opportunity for MDT to implement short-term items, take intermediate range actions, and modify policies over the long term.
+As mentioned earlier in this report, agencies that have conducted employee surveys are quick to point out the necessity for action following its completion.
+"Quick fixes," which need not be complicated or expensive, show workers that the agency is indeed concerned about their needs and is responsive to issues and concerns raised during the exercise.
 Intermediate actions can be somewhat more involved and give employees something to look forward to in the near future.
 Long range concepts can be refined, discussed, and studied, and can help guide the agency's direction for the future.

-Survey results indicated that bus maintenance personnel were more aware of current incentives and benefits, participated in them more, and were more satisfied than bus operators.
+Survey results indicated that bus maintenance personnel were more aware of current incentives and benefits, participated in them more, and were generally more satisfied than bus operators.
 The Task Force and MDT should keep this finding in mind during development and implementation of remedial actions based on the survey outcomes.
-While it is not CUTR's intent to suggest that attention be exclusively focused on bus operators, it is clear that extra effort, including a creative and innovative approach, will be necessary to market the plan successfully to bus operators and to enlist their participation.
+While it is not CUTR's intent to suggest that attention be exclusively focused on bus operators, it is clear that an extra effort, including a creative and innovative approach, will be necessary to successfully market the plan to bus operators and to enlist their participation.

-The survey showed that employees strongly desire a greater role in the decision-making process at MDT.
-Employees also wish to see dramatic improvements in communication with other types of employees and in communication with supervisors and MDT management.
+The survey showed that employees strongly desired a greater role in the decision-making process at MDT.
+Employees also wished to see dramatic improvements in communications with other types of employees and in communications with supervisors and MDT management.
 Many of the potential implementations discussed below offer an excellent opportunity to realize these improvements.
 For example, several of the concepts will require development and trial phases prior to agency-wide implementation.
-Focus groups, employee panels, and requests for input are but a few ways to afford more interaction and greater communication with employees.
+Focus groups, employee panels, and requests for input are but a few ways to afford more interaction and greater communication with employees, thus addressing the concern while working toward implementation of others.

 At this point, it is important to reiterate the suggestion that any action taken as a direct result of the survey should be branded with a distinct identifier.
-The logo developed, during this research effort, can be used or the agency may wish to develop its own symbol.
+The logo developed during this research effort can be used, or the agency may wish to develop its own symbol.
 Whichever method is decided upon, such action will show employees that the effort was worthwhile, and more importantly, it will reaffirm MDT's commitment and responsiveness to its employees.

-The following section presents potential short range, intermediate, and long-term action items, which researchers suggest would be among the more successful modifications to incentives, benefits, and working conditions.
+The following section presents potential short range, intermediate, and long-term action items which researchers feel would be among the more successful modifications to incentives, benefits, and working conditions.